beatobongco/naive_bayesline/README.md

 One of the best baselines for classification.

-Naive Bayes from scratch -> NBSVM.
+Naive Bayes from scratch all the way to NBSVM.
 A journey from 75%-90% accuracy.